claymore666/openhush/README.md

 - **Push-to-talk** — Hold key to record, release to transcribe
 - **Local processing** — All AI runs on your machine (GPU or CPU)
 - **Auto-paste** — Text appears where your cursor is
+- **Translation mode** — Speak in any language, get English text
+- **Audio preprocessing** — RMS normalization, compression, and limiting for cleaner audio
+- **System tray** — Background daemon with tray icon and preferences GUI
 - **LLM correction** — Optional grammar/punctuation fix via Ollama
 - **Cross-platform** — Linux, macOS, Windows
 - **Wayland native** — Full KDE Plasma / GNOME support